With every passing month, the chances of the survival of Vodafone Idea (Vi) look slimmer.

 Tariff hikes will have to be kept reasonable so that profitability depends on larger volumes, and not higher margins per user.

-As T C A Srinivasa Raghavan wrote in an recent on aviation economics in The Hindu BusinessLine, in some sectors like aviation and telecom, which need massive investments of capital while operating on thin margins, duopolies are natural.
+As T C A Srinivasa Raghavan wrote in an recent article on aviation economics in The Hindu BusinessLine, in some sectors like aviation and telecom, which need massive investments of capital while operating on thin margins, duopolies are natural.

 What the government can do in order to prevent any abuse of duopoly power is to regulate tariff increases annually.